myafka/HN-API-Docs/README.md

 <h2>Fetch 50 stories</h2>

 Imagine that you need to select 50 new stories.
-Since the [New Stories method](https://github.com/myafka/HN-API-Docs/blob/master/README.md#new-stories) returns 500 stories, you will need to take addional steps.
+Since the [New Stories method](https://github.com/myafka/HN-API-Docs/blob/master/README.md#new-stories) returns 500 stories, you will need to take additional steps.

 Example request: